cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

       type: "string"
  ```

-Here we simply implement a get method and associate is with the URL
+Here we implement a get method and associate is with the URL
 /cpu.
-The operationid, defines the method that we call which as we
+The operationid, defines the method that we call which, as we
-used the local directory is included in the file `cpu.py`.
+used the local directory, is included in the file `cpu.py`.
 This is
 controlled by the prefix in the operation id.

-A very simple function to return the cpu information is defined in
+A straightforward function to return the CPU information is defined in
 `cpu.py` which we list next

 ```python